roiguri/My-Cook-Book/docs/project-tracking.md

 ## 🚀 Master List

 ### 🔄 In Progress
-1. Update user profile settings UI: chenge select (from radio to directly choosing the image)
+1. Update user profile settings UI: change select (from radio to directly choosing the image)
 2. Add close functionality to user settings
-3. User icon:
-  - fix hover
-4. Only present popup menu for new users.
+3. Only present popup menu for new users.

 ### 📅 Planned
 1. Fix text alignment for recipes